catch-point/ib-tws-node/README.md

 Shell
 -----

-This library uses the ib-tws-shell and includes a `ib-tws-shell` script that can be used to learn more about the API.
+This library uses the ib-tws-json and includes a `ib-tws-json` script that can be used to learn more about the API.
 A particularly useful command is the `help` command that can be combined with a method name or type to print out the parameters or property available.
 For example if you cannot remember if it's `conid` or `conId`, use the shell to quickly find out.
 However, the client would reject a promise if you get the properties wrong anyway.

 ```
-$ ib-tws-shell
+$ ib-tws-json --tws-port 7496
-Welcome to ib-tws-shell!
-Type 'help' to see a list of commands or 'login' to open TWS.
 > help "Contract"
 help	"Contract"	"comboLegs"	"[ComboLeg]"	[]
 help	"Contract"	"comboLegsDescrip"	"String"	null